bottledcode/RFC/drafts/typed-aliases.md

 ## Introduction

-There are many times where you may need to write out a union/intersection type in PHP.
+There are many times where you may need to write out a union/intersection type many times in PHP.
 This can be cumbersome and error-prone.
 This RFC proposes a new "typed alias" syntax that will allow for the creation of type aliases that is per-file, but may be used in other files as well.